Hydro Jetting vs Drain Snaking

 How much does Hydro Jetting cost?

-As with many questions in home maintenance and repair, the answer is frustrating: it depends.
+As with many questions in home maintenance and repair, the answer to what a professional drain cleaning service costs is frustrating: it depends.

 Hydro jetting prices vary depending on the equipment required, severity of the blockage, condition of your plumbing, location of the clog, cause of the clog, how much time is required, and what rates a professional plumber charges in your area.